 Betterment has been pushing the boundaries of online investing since Jon Stein and Eli Broverman founded the company in 2008.

-On July 23, 2019, the platform launched a service called Betterment Everyday Savings.
+On July 23, 2019, the platform launched a service called Betterment Everyday Cash Reserve.
 The company also started accepting sign-ups for an upcoming service called Betterment Everyday Checking, which customers can access later in the year.

 Table of Contents